Nextdoor/kingpin/docs/actors/rightscale.server_array.Launch.md

 at least the `min_count` number of instances running as defined by the array definition in RightScale.

-_Note: Explicitly enables the array so that auto-scaling functions as well_
+_Note: Only enables the array for auto-scaling if `count` option is omitted._

 **Options**

   * `array` - The name of the ServerArray to launch
   * `count` - Optional number of instance to launch.
-Defaults to min.
+Defaults to min of the array.
+Specifying a count will _not_ enable the auto-scaling of the array.

 Examples